jacebenson/cedar/docs/docs/deploy/introduction.md

 ## General Deployment Setup

-Deploying Redwood requires setup for the following four categories.
+Deploying Cedar requires setup for the following four categories.

 ### 1. Host Specific Configuration

 Each hosting provider has different requirements for how (and where) the deployment is configured.
 Sometimes you'll need to add code to your repository, configure settings in a dashboard, or both.
 You'll need to read the provider specific documentation.

-The most important Redwood configuration is to set the `apiUrl` in your `redwood.toml` This sets the API path for your serverless functions specific to your hosting provider.
+The most important Cedar configuration is to set the `apiUrl` in your `redwood.toml` This sets the API path for your serverless functions specific to your hosting provider.

 ### 2. Build Command

 The build command is used to prepare the Web and API for deployment.
 Additionally, other actions can be run during build such as database migrations.
-The Redwood build command must specify one of the supported hosting providers (aka `target`):
+The Cedar build command must specify one of the supported hosting providers (aka `target`):

 ```shell
 yarn rw deploy <target>